 40 | 6 | 6 | 4 | 5 |

 LED prices continue to drop as technology improves.
-For most households and businesses, the energy savings alone justify the switch, not to mention the convenience of rarely replacing bulbs.
-Use this calculator whenever you plan a lighting upgrade and see how quickly the investment can pay for itself.
+For most households and businesses, the energy savings and reduced maintenance easily justify the upgrade.
+Use this calculator whenever you plan a lighting project.
+The detailed breakdown of energy, replacement, and environmental factors provides confidence that your investment is sound and highlights how everyday choices contribute to long-term sustainability.